entelognathus/agnathan-phylogeny/agnathan character list.md

 63. Position of mouth: 0, terminal; 1, subterminal.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
-(2023): “The mouth in Athenaegis is subterminal , although it lacks the elongate rostrum of pteraspid heterostracans the oral plates are positioned ventrally relative to the rostral plate Soehn and Wilson 56
+(2023): “The mouth in Athenaegis is subterminal , although it lacks the elongate rostrum of pteraspid heterostracans the oral plates are positioned ventrally relative to the rostral plate Soehn and
-.
-Scoring is changed from 0 to 1.
+Wilson (1990).
+Scoring is changed from 0 to 1."

 64. Epidermal oral cirri: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
 (2023): “This is unknowable in most fossil vertebrates.
-For consistency’s sake with the other fossil vertebrates in the analysis, and as a full reworking of the phylogenetic dataset is beyond the scope of this paper we have scored Eriptychius, Sacabambaspis, Astraspis, and heterostracan taxa absent in keeping with the scoring approach of Miyashita et al. 45,46 .
+For consistency’s sake with the other fossil vertebrates in the analysis, and as a full reworking of the phylogenetic dataset is beyond the scope of this paper we have scored *Eriptychius*, *Sacabambaspis*, *Astraspis*, and heterostracan taxa absent in keeping with the scoring approach of Miyashita et al. (2019, 2021)."

 65. Postoptically derived ectomsenchyme anterior to mandibular arch gives rise to palatal structures that: 0, meet at midline under nasal/nasohypophyseal organs; 1, meet at dorsal midline anterior to nasohypophyseal organs and form a prominent oral roof.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-We consider the palate of Sacabambaspis and heterostracans to be insufficiently wellcharacterised to score this character and so have scored them as unknown.
+> - Dearden *et al*.
+(2023): “We consider the palate of *Sacabambaspis* and heterostracans to be insufficiently wellcharacterised to score this character and so have scored them as unknown."

 66. Velum: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .